 Today, everyone from call-centre sales consultants to tech developers, high-street travel agents, HR consultants, junior doctors, and politicians, all work from home some of the time in a hybrid work model.

 Hybrid positions are particularly attractive to people who are naturally disadvantaged in an office environment, because people with special needs can split their time between having an office environment for some of the time, and being more comfortable at home when needed.

-Hybrid works by facilitating flexible jobs within the employer's unique hybrid work policy.
+Hybrid models work by facilitating flexible jobs within the employer's unique hybrid work policy.
 Hybrid employees may choose a flexible location, flexible hours, flexible projects, or a flexible team.
-Hybrid works because it considers how people's own dynamics can be accommodated within the operational needs of individual organisations.
+The hybrid model works because it considers how people's own dynamics can be accommodated within the operational needs of individual organisations.